Lightning-Universe/Triton-Server_component/examples/torchaudio/README.md

-# Serve Audio transcription built with Torch Audio using Lightning Triton Serve
+# Serve an Audio transcription built with Torch Audio using Lightning Triton Serve

 ### Step 1